James Barry, 4th Earl of Barrymore

-James Barry, 4th Earl of Barrymore (1667 – 5 January 1748) was an Irish soldier and Jacobite politician.
+James Barry, 4th Earl of Barrymore (1667 – 5 January 1748) was an Irish army officer and politician.

 Early life

 The son of Richard Barry, 2nd Earl of Barrymore and his wife Dorothy (née Ferrar), Barry succeeded his half-brother Laurence Barry, 3rd Earl of Barrymore to the Earldom of Barrymore on 17 April 1699.

 Military career

-Upon William of Orange's invasion of England, Barrymore came out for William against James II and was subsequently appointed lieutenant-colonel in William's army on 31 December 1688.
+Upon William of Orange's invasion of England, Barrymore came out for William against James II and was subsequently appointed as a lieutenant colonel in William's army on 31 December 1688.
 After the outbreak of the War of the Spanish Succession in 1702, he purchased for 1,400 guineas the 13th Regiment of Foot from Sir John Jacob, 3rd Baronet (his brother-in-law) and became Colonel of the Regiment.
 He was in turn appointed brigadier-general (c.
 1707), major-general (1709) and lieutenant-general (1711).
 He served under Lord Galway and was captured after the Battle of Almansa in 1707.
 Upon the accession of the first Hanoverian monarch George I and his proscription of the Tories in 1715, Barrymore was forced to sell his regiment.